Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

         The desktop wallet supports all transaction types (:ref:`except smart contract transactions<transactions-overview>`).

-    In contrast, on Ethereum, an externally owned account cannot hold more than one key, and no externally owned account multiSig wallets exist.
+    In contrast, on Ethereum, an externally owned account cannot hold more than one key, and no externally owned account multiSig wallet exist.
     All multiSig wallets on Ethereum are smart contracts.

     .. note::

         You cannot import the keys from the desktop wallet to the ``concordium-client``.
         Hence, the desktop wallet does not support smart contract transactions.
-        If you need the multiSig wallet to manage a smart contract.
-        You need to deploy a smart contract multiSig wallet (similar to how Ethereum uses multiSig wallets at work).
+        If you need the multiSig wallet to manage a smart contract, you need to deploy a smart contract multiSig wallet (similar to how Ethereum uses multiSig wallets at work).

 .. dropdown::  What does `invoke` mean?